AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

     **Note:**

     -   You can call the VidPlayerConfigGen method to set the request parameters that are supported by the server.
-For more information, see [Request parameters](/intl.en-US/API Reference/Appendix/Request parameters.md).
+For more information, see [t1235674.md\#](/intl.en-US/API Reference/Appendix/Request parameters.md).
     -   The preview feature is not supported for Flash Video \(FLV\) and MP3 files.
 15. Enable or disable hardware decoding.

     ApsaraVideo Player SDK for Android supports hardware decoding based on the H.264 and H.265 standards.
 You can call the `enableHardwareDecoder` method to enable or disable the hardware decoding feature.
 By default, the hardware decoding feature is enabled.
 If hardware decoding fails to be initialized, the player switches to software decoding to ensure normal video playback.
-Example:
+Sample code:

     ```
     // Enable hardware decoding.
 By default, hardware decoding is enabled.
     mAliyunVodPlayer.enableHardwareDecoder(true);
     ```

     When hardware decoding is switched to software decoding, a callback is fired by the `onInfo` method.
-Example:
+Sample code:

     ```
     mApsaraPlayerActivity.setOnInfoListener(new IPlayer.OnInfoListener() {